Born 1949 in Washington, D.C.

 First elected by the General Assembly on March 8, 2000 to a 12-year term beginning March 16, 2000, filling the vacancy created by the retirement of A. Christian Compton.
 Expiration of current term: March 16, 2023, subject to reaching mandatory retirement age of 73.

 Elected chief justice on August 18, 2014 to a four-year term beginning January 1, 2015, filling the vacancy created by the retirement of Cynthia D. Kinser.
+He stepped down as chief justice effective December 31, 2021.

 University of Virginia, B.A., 1970